-Jay Srinivasan is the NERSC 9 Project Coordinator.
-Previously, the Group Leader for the Computational Systems Group.
+Jay Srinivasan is the NERSC 9 Project Director.
+Previously he was the Group Leader for the Computational Systems Group.
 Prior to that Jay was the team lead for the PDSF system at NERSC.
 Jay earned his Ph.D. in chemical physics from the University of Minnesota in 1999.
 He worked at the Minnesota Supercomputing Institute before coming to Berkeley Lab.

 Jay Srinivasan, Richard Shane Canon, "Evaluation of A Flash Storage Filesystem on the Cray XE-6", CUG 2013, May 2013,

 Flash storage and other solid-state storage technolo-gies are increasingly being considered as a way to address the growing gap between computation and I/O. Flash storage has a number of benefits such as good random read performance and lower power consumption.
 However, it has a number of challenges too, such as high cost and high-overhead for write operations.
 There are a number of ways Flash can be integrated into HPC systems.
 This paper will discuss some of the approaches and show early results for a Flash file system mounted on a Cray XE-6 using high-performance PCI-e based cards.
 We also discuss some of the gaps and challenges in integrating flash intoHPC systems and potential mitigations as well as new solid state storage technologies and their likely role in the future

 Jay Srinivasan, Richard Shane Canon, Lavanya Ramakrishnan, "My Cray can do that?
 Supporting Diverse Workloads on the Cray XE-6", CUG 2012, May 2012,